Bonnet Review

 You can also view handy information about any charger such as charge speed and availability.
 As well as being able to add a charge point to your favourites list, you can also send the charge point’s location to your navigation app which is very useful if your car doesn't have charging points built into the sat-nav.

-Alongside the typical map filters (i.e. cable type, charge speed and availability) Bonnet also include a range of unique map filters such as the number of charge points at a location and the ability to hide taxi charge points (which you can be fined for using if you're not driving a registered taxi vehicle).
+Alongside the typical map filters (i.e. cable type, charge speed and availability) Bonnet also includes a range of unique map filters such as the number of charge points at a location and the ability to hide taxi charge points (which you can be fined for using if you're not driving a registered taxi vehicle).

 What's great about Bonnet